FENECON Home 10 assembly and operating instructions

 2.1.
 Intended use

-The electricity storage system is used to store electrical energy in rechargeable lithium iron phosphate battery modules (charging) and to provide electrical energy (discharging).
+The electrical energy storage system is used for electrical energy storage in rechargeable lithium iron phosphate battery modules (charging) and the provision of electrical energy (discharging).
 This charging and discharging process takes place via a connected FENECON Home 10 inverter.
 All processes of the electricity storage system are monitored and controlled by the FEMS.
-The system may only be used in compliance with the permitted technical data (see chapter 3).
+The system may only be used in compliance with the permitted technical data (see chapter 3: Technical data).

 2.2.
 Qualification of the staff